JuliaMolSim/Molly.jl/README.md

 ## Installation

-Julia v1.3 or later is required.
+[Julia](https://julialang.org/downloads) v1.3 or later is required.
-Install from the Julia REPL.
+Install Molly from the Julia REPL.
 Enter the package mode by pressing `]` and run `add Molly`.

 ## Usage